aprusek/Soapbox/readme.md

 What voltage?
 What power output?
 Depends on the chip in the cable and what is being connected<BR>
 Yes... the cable could be 'smart"<BR>

+<h1>High Gloss Touch Screens</h1>
+Who thought this was a good idea????